The EC Directive, establishes a basic framework for VAT across the EU, but local tax authorities have flexibility on several areas, including:

 When supplying intangible services to customers in other EU Member States the reverse charge is mandatory and additional reporting requirements apply to the supplier.
 To comply with these additional reporting requirements you have to have your customer’s VAT number.
 Failing to deal with the reverse charge correctly can lead to tax authority penalties and a query from your customer.

-For goods the exemption is also mandatory so long as the relevant proof is obtained – the supplier must have a relevant VAT number of the customer and proof that the goods were transported.
+For goods the exemption is also mandatory so long as the relevant proof is obtained.
+The supplier must have a relevant VAT number of the customer and also proof of the goods transportation.
 Recent ECJ cases such as “Eurotyres” and “Facet” reinforce the need to get this correct.

 3. Review your international VAT Registration profile